HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/Quality Assurance QA Engineer.md

 Welcome to the Quality Assurance (QA) Engineer Interview Preparation !
 This resource is designed to help you ace your Quality Assurance (QA) Engineer interviews with confidence.

+A Quality Assurance (QA) Engineer is a vital role in the field of Information Technology (IT) and Software Development.
+QA Engineers are responsible for ensuring the quality and reliability of software applications and systems.
+They work closely with the development team throughout the software development lifecycle to identify and resolve any defects or issues.
+QA Engineers are involved in designing and executing test plans, conducting various types of testing such as functional, regression, and performance testing, and documenting test results.
+Strong analytical skills, attention to detail, and the ability to troubleshoot and problem-solve are essential for a successful QA Engineer.
+Their role plays a crucial part in delivering high-quality software products to end-users.

 ## 🚀 Overview

 Whether you're a seasoned Quality Assurance (QA) Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Quality Assurance (QA) Engineer interviews to help you prepare and succeed.